Benefits and Effects of a Creatine Supplement

 BodybuilderWhile many professionals use some form of creatine supplement, many others, "natural" bodybuilders, feel that it is not necessary to supplement with this substance which is produced naturally in the body.
 Whatever the source, the body uses creatine which helps the cells of muscle tissue to retain enough energy for physical activities such as running, swimming, or weight lifting...especially at competitive levels.
 However, many athletes find that they only can compete at such levels with the aid of a creatine supplement.

-While creatine is manufactured by the body, it is also available from many foods, especially meats, but, unfortunately, much of that creatine can be destroyed by the heat of cooking.
+While the body manufactures creatine, it is also available in many foods, especially meats, but, unfortunately, much of that creatine can be destroyed by the heat of cooking.
 However, even when creatine is available naturally, a creatine supplement can help provide the levels necessary for peak performance, rapid muscle growth, and also rapid post workout recovery.

 The good news is that, unlike many other supplements that athletes like to use, a creatine supplement is relatively benign, but, younger people should avoid its use as it can affect various factors such as hair growth, height, and penis size.